michaeluno/admin-page-framework/coding_standard.md

 ### Data Type Based Prefix

-When the used types are mixed place them in alphabetical order.
+When the used types are mixed, place them in the alphabetical order.

 - `a+` - array (often combined with the data type used inside the array)
 - `b+` - boolean